Sub-Zambezi Birds

 At least he had the manners not to roar outside the window.
 You say they roar?
 Yes like a lion.
 If you check it out, it’s three images down.

 The spotted eagle-owl is a medium-sized species of owl and is one of the smallest of the eagle owls.
 With its pale face – off white to pale ocher – and the yellow eyes and prominent ear tufts, it looks pretty intimidating.
+Certain of the eagle-owl species have been recorded attacking people for varying reasons not fully understood.

 The saddle-billed stork is a large wading bird; a widespread species which is a resident breeder in sub-Saharan Africa from Sudan, Ethiopia and Kenya south to South Africa, and in The Gambia, Senegal, Côte d’Ivoire and Chad in west Africa.
 Its closest relative is the Asian black-necked stork, the only other member of the genus Ephippiorhynchus.